microsoft/restler-fuzzer/docs/user-guide/FuzzingDictionary.md

 #### **Per resource dictionaries**

 Usually, it is sufficient to specify a dictionary for the entire API under test, or one dictionary per API specification when several API specifications are tested together.
 However, there may be cases when a specific endpoint requires a different custom payload from the rest of the APIs.
 An example of this is when a service uses different API versions for different endpoints in the same API: the ```api-version``` parameter needs to be one of several values, but for specific endpoints, so it cannot be specified in one *restler_custom_payload*.
 Such cases are handled with a per-resource dictionary for individual endpoints, which takes precedence over the global dictionary.
 See [SettingsFile](SettingsFile.md) for how to configure a per-resource dictionary.

+#### **Dynamically generating values**
+RESTler also supports dynamically generating values for most of the data types above.
+Each primitive or custom payload may have a corresponding dynamic value generator.
+For more details on how to provide dynamically generated values to RESTler, see the ```custom_value_generators``` setting in the [SettingsFile](SettingsFile.md)